Life: A Game of Games

 Rounding Up

-Having a great concept for life is not as good as having a good life.
+Having a great concept for life is not as good as having a great life.
 Simultaneously, an abstract concept might still be helpful with navigating difficult times, and overcoming challenges.

-When all areas of life meld together in a self-sustaining and stable state of harmony, a mental modal like this might seem funny, or like a joke.
-Until then it might be a useful companion, which at-least for me, I am sure will keep in evolving.
+When all areas of life meld together, in a self-sustaining and stable state of harmony, a mental modal like this might seem funny, or like a joke.
+Until then it might be a useful companion, which at-least for me, has done a wonderful job.